PhoenixMachina/PhoenixMachina/README.md

 You need to set a few variables in config.jl; the required ones are specified.

 ## Start
 Launch start_server.jl.
-You should see "Listening to "...
+You should see "Listening on 0.0.0.0:8000..."

 You then just need to open your browser and type localhost:8000/PhoenixMachina

+## Contributing
+### Implemented features
+- Page manager

+### Coming soon features
+- Access to courses

+- Course editor

+### Participating
+If you want to join in, feel free to!

+We have a slack account for the team which we'll give you access to once you've made your first pull request.